Resident Engineer, Hawar Island Submarine Cable Project

 As ESB International embarks on the highly profiled Hawar Island Submarine Cable Project, a project which long term Client, Electricity and Water Authority (EWA), has classified as a ‘project of extreme importance’ and ‘a historical event’, I feel very fortunate to be assigned the role of Resident Engineer for this prestigious venture.

-The project will utilise cutting edge subsea cable laying engineering and technology.
+The project will utilize cutting edge subsea cable laying engineering and technology.
 It officially kicked off in July 2020 and I intend to run a blog throughout its lifecycle.
 The blog will discuss key milestones, activities, project successes and difficulties as well as everything in between.

 Hawar Island is the largest protected area in Bahrain and is situated approximately 10 nautical miles from mainland Bahrain.
 Although an independent island, Hawar is administered as part of the Southern Governorate of Bahrain.